brendano/ark-tweet-nlp/docs/annot_guidelines.md

   - (NP-DIR (RB home) ) 1 time

 Manual inspection of the 24 occurrences revealed no discernible difference in usage that would warrant these differences in annotation.
-As a result of these inconsistencies, we initially decided to let annotators use their best judgment when annotating these types of words in tweets, asking them to refer to the PTB and to previously-annotated data to improve consistency.
+As a result of these inconsistencies, we decided to let annotators use their best judgment when annotating these types of words in tweets, asking them to refer to the PTB and to previously-annotated data to improve consistency.

 <!-- [TODO: examples] [actually, I see at least one PTB example